A Healing Journey:

 Headaches, tummy aches, periods of nausea and exhaustion.

-I recognise these now as classic symptoms of stress, but at the time, I didn’t know how to articulate that stress and so my body did it for me, in the only way it knew how.
+As an adult now, I recognise these symptoms as classic indications of a Highly Sensitive child under extreme stress, but at the time, I didn’t know how to articulate that, and I didn’t have the tools to manage that stress effectively, and so my body did it for me, in the only way it knew how.

 Years passed and I completed high school with flying colours.